Kurento/kurento/source/tutorials/node/module-platedetector.rst

    always accurate.
 Consider this if you are planning to use this module in a production environment.

-Be sure to have installed `Node.js`:term: and `Bower`:term: in your system.
-In an Ubuntu machine, you can install both as follows:
+Be sure to have installed `Node.js`:term: in your system.
+In an Ubuntu machine, you can install it as follows:

 .. sourcecode:: bash

    curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
-   sudo apt-get install -y nodejs sudo npm install -g bower
+   sudo apt-get install -y nodejs

 To launch the application, you need to clone the GitHub project where this demo is hosted, install it and run it: